shsagir/play-area-sync/docs/install-wordpress-4-uni.md

 require_once(ABSPATH . 'wp-settings.php');
 ```

-Once that's done you can upload WordPress via SFTP as described above.

 ### Database migration

 WordPress consists of code files, the user generated uploads and of course the [MySQL database](/mysql), in which most contents are stored.
 There are various use cases to export and import the database: